yunusemre002/YTU-Lessons/Big Data/README.md

 ```

 **3. Write Reduce Function**
-`Reducer<Text, IntWritable, Text, IntWritable>` This function takes a context which containts Text and Intwritable (We create thats at map function. like (satir,1)).
+&nbsp;&nbsp;&nbsp;&nbsp;`Reducer<Text, IntWritable, Text, IntWritable>` This function takes a context which containts Text and Intwritable (We create thats at map function. like (satir,1)).
 This function's output also Text and Intwiritable but output will be just one line like (satir, 515000).  `public void reduce(Text key, Iterable<IntWritable> values` This also say us what input will be.
 Iterable<IntWritable> is used to use foreach function. it isn't very important.
-  Then, there is the normal java functions.
+&nbsp;&nbsp; &nbsp;&nbsp;Then, there is the normal java functions.
 But there is a important thing which is reduce functions jop: reduce functions take a same key and we sum the keys's value. İf you ask so we cant see any function to take same key?
 The answer is: The jop is done by reduce function.
 We think it is natural iteration. and reduce function will iterate for each unique key. in this example we just one key(satir) so this reduce function just iterate one time.
-  If we have 2 key (key1: cat, key2: dog).
+&nbsp;&nbsp;&nbsp;&nbsp;If we have 2 key (key1: cat, key2: dog).
 The reduce function iterates 2 times.
 Fist time, it finds context which key is cat.
 And we use thats values.
 When keys of cat finish, first iterate also finish and the second one starts.
 The second one also is like first one.

 ```
    public static class Reduce extends Reducer<Text, IntWritable, Text, IntWritable> {